Travelling to the Algarve region on holiday offers you spectacular scenery, great weather and plenty of stunning areas to visit.

-We have compiled a list of local towns and marinas you can conveniently visit while staying on the Algarve.
+Below we have compiled a list of local towns and marinas you can conveniently visit while staying in the Algarve.

 A former fishing village in the southern Algarve, Albufeira is now a major tourist destination.
 It is a lively and popular resort town with stunning beaches.